Connect with us

 The Mississippi Center for Justice appealed to the Supreme Court.
 But the state’s highest court refused to take up the case on an expedited schedule.
 Amid the uncertainty, Jackson Women’s Health Organization closed and the Mississippi Center for Justice dropped the appeal.

-But in November of 2022 the conservative leaning Mississippi Center for Public Policy renewed the issue, filing the lawsuit that because of the uncertainty caused by the existence of the 1998 Supreme Court ruling doctors who chose not to perform abortions could face punishment.
+But in November of 2022 the conservative leaning Mississippi Center for Public Policy renewed the issue, filing the lawsuit claiming that because of the uncertainty caused by the existence of the 1998 Supreme Court ruling doctors who chose not to perform abortions could face punishment.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.